mikeerickson/pkg-version-cli/README.md

 # pkg-version-cli

 ## Intro
-Simple CLI to return package.json version information for current directory
+Simple CLI to return package.json version information for current directory.
+In addition, you can supply a different filename (instead of default package.json)

 Install